Erratum to "Higher order scrambled digital nets achieve the optimal rate of the root mean square error for smooth integrands": Background and notation

+see~\cite{DP09,niedsiam} for details.
 Explicit constructions of $(t,m,s)$-nets can be obtained using the digital construction scheme.
-Such point sets are then called digital nets (or digital $(t,m,s)$-nets if the point set is a $(t,m,s)$-net).
+Such point sets are then called digital nets [or digital $(t,m,s)$-nets if the point set is a $(t,m,s)$-net].

 To describe the digital construction scheme, let $b$ be a prime number and let $\mathbb{Z}_b$ be the finite field of order $b$ (a prime power and the finite field $\mathbb{F}_b$ could be used as well).
-Let $C_1,\ldots, C_s \in \mathbb{Z}_b^{dm \times m}$ be $s$ matrices of size $dm \times m$ with elements in $\mathbb{Z}_b$ and $d \in \mathbb{N}$.
+Let $C_1,\ldots, C_s \in\mathbb{Z}_b^{dm \times m}$ be $s$ matrices of size $dm \times m$ with elements in $\mathbb{Z}_b$ and $d \in\mathbb{N}$.
 The $i$th coordinate $x_{n,i}$ of the $n$th point $\bsx_n=(x_{n,1},\ldots, x_{n,s})$ of the digital net is obtained in the following way.
-For $0 \le n < b^m$ let $n = n_0 + n_1 b + \cdots + n_{m-1} b^{m-1}$ be the base $b$ representation of $n$.
-Let $\vec{n} = (n_0,\ldots, n_{m-1})^\top \in \mathbb{Z}_b^m$ denote the vector of digits of $n$.
+For $0 \le n < b^m$ let $n = n_0 + n_1 b + \cdots+ n_{m-1} b^{m-1}$ be the base $b$ representation of $n$.
+Let $\vec{n} = (n_0,\ldots, n_{m-1})^\top\in\mathbb{Z}_b^m$ denote the vector of digits of $n$.
 Then let

-For $\vec{y}_{n,i} = (y_{n,i,1},\ldots, y_{n,i,dm})^\top \in \mathbb{Z}_b^{dm}$ we set
+For $\vec{y}_{n,i} = (y_{n,i,1},\ldots, y_{n,i,dm})^\top\in \mathbb{Z}_b^{dm}$, we set